 Manage Your Menu

-Some experts suggest what are called “low-glycemic” foods, such as beans, non-starchy veggies, nuts, and whole-grain products, to keep your blood sugar in balance.
+Sugar levels play a big role.
+Some experts say “low-glycemic” foods, like beans, non-starchy veggies, nuts, and whole-grain products, can help keep your blood sugar in balance.

 Quantity Matters, Too